 Low blood pressure is not always a sign of an underlying condition or serious health problem.
 Many people can manage hypotension episodes with simple lifestyle tweaks.
 But ongoing hypotension poses some risks, including:

-Shock: When your blood pressure drops too low, your organs may not get enough blood flow and oxygen they need to function, which can increase the risk of damaging vital organs such as the heart and brain.
+Shock: When your blood pressure drops too low, your organs may not get enough blood flow and oxygen to function, which can increase the risk of damaging vital organs such as the heart and brain.
 Shock is potentially life-threatening and requires immediate medical attention.

 Cognitive impairment: Inadequate blood flow to the brain may contribute to difficulties in concentration, memory problems, and an increased risk of dementia.